microsoft/winrtc/docs/README.md

 A big goal for us this month was to improve the hardware accelerated capabilities for audio and video capture, rendering, encoders and decoders in WinRTC.

-We'd like to thank everyone who filed a bug, gave feedback or made a pull-request.
+We'd like to thank everyone who filed a bug, gave feedback, or made a pull-request.
 The WinRTC team is extremely grateful to have the support of an amazing active community.

 - Added port WebRTC-UWP H264 Encoder & Decoder over WinRTC
 - Added port WebRTC-UWP supporting Camera Profiles over WinRTC